Particular/Workshop/README.md

 ## Running the exercise solutions

-- Each exercise solution is configured to run and be fully functional just by pressing <kbd>F5</kbd> in Visual Studio.
-  - In case you have problems, the projects that need to be configured as startup projects are listed in the instructions for each exercise.
+- Before you run a given exercise solution, configure the startup projects listed in the instructions for that exercise:
+  - In Visual Studio, right click the solution in the Solution Explorer
+  - Click "Properties"
+  - Ensure that, in the left hand pane, "Common Properties", "Start Project" is selected.
+  - Select the "Multiple startup projects" radio button
+  - Set the "Action" for each project listed in the instructions for the exercise to "Start".
+- Press <kbd>F5</kbd> in Visual Studio.
+The exercise solution will now be running and be fully functional.

+### Note

-- The solutions contain single page applications (SPAs) and use `IIS Express`.
+The solutions contain single page applications (SPAs) and use `IIS Express`.
 To prevent caching issues, before switching to another exercise:
   - Ensure that `IIS Express` is shut down
   - Clear the browser cache (or disable it entirely).
 Alternatively, the cache can cleared by refreshing the page using <kbd>Shift</kbd>+<kbd>F5</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd> in some browsers.
 - When running a solution, the wrong page is sometimes displayed in the browser.
 Either: